 Secondly, having somebody else working on your behalf will give you time to recover from your injuries instead of stressing over them.
 The sooner you recover from your injuries, the sooner you can resume your regular activities and the sooner you can get back to work too.

-Thirdly, in most instances you will not have to pay any upfront fees to benefit from the solicitor’s experience if you are ready to sign a No Win No Fee agreement.
+Thirdly, in our case, you will not have to pay any upfront fees to benefit from the solicitor’s experience if you are ready to sign a No Win No Fee agreement.
 According to the terms of this agreement, you do not have to pay any legal fees upfront or at any time during the proceedings.
 The solicitor’s fees are only to be paid if your claim is successful and the court awards you damages for your injury.
-Both you and our solicitor will agree on the amount to be paid at the time of signing the No Win No Fee agreement.